Many compounds are only partially dissociated into ions in aqueou... | Channels for Pearson+

 Calculate the amount of trichloroacetic acid that dissociates: 36.0% of 1.00 mol.

-Determine the moles of ions produced: Each mole of dissociated trichloroacetic acid produces 1 mole of H⁺ and 1 mole of CCl₃CO₂⁻.
+Determine the moles of H⁺ and CCl₃CO₂⁻ ions formed, which is equal to the moles of dissociated trichloroacetic acid.

-Calculate the total moles of solute particles in the solution: sum of undissociated trichloroacetic acid and the ions produced.
+Calculate the moles of undissociated trichloroacetic acid remaining: 1.00 mol - moles dissociated.

-Use the freezing point depression formula: ΔT_f = i \, K_f \, m, where i is the van't Hoff factor (number of particles the solute dissociates into), K_f is the freezing point depression constant (1.86 °C kg/mol for water), and m is the molality of the solution.
+Add the moles of undissociated trichloroacetic acid and the moles of ions to find the total concentration of dissolved species.

 Was this helpful?